How do you reach your health and fitness goals?

 it will help make your routine sustainable throughout the year.
 The best fitness tip I could give is to stop slogging it out on the treadmill (unless it makes your heart sing), and try getting low on the dance floor instead!

 👉🏽 Sally started BLOCK21 Fitness because wanted to give everyone a chance to access that feeling while making exercise actually fun at the same time.
-She shares 5 Reasons Dancing is the Best Thing for Your Body (And How You Reap the Benefits!)

 #21.
 Listen to Your Body